mleegina/tweet-analysis/readme.md

-Gina Lee

 To run:

+1. Set up config.js file
+    - Add api key & secret to config/config.js file

-Start mongo (on separate terminal window)
+2. Start Mongo on separate terminal window
     - Brew services start mongodb

-Navigate to directory (on another terminal window)
+3. Navigate to directory
     - npm install
-- node bot.js
+    - node server.js
-- localhost:3000
+    - Go to localhost:3000 on browser

-Enter in a subject, the quantity, and then hit load.
+4. Enter in subject, quantity, and then hit load.
-Then you may select your file type, name the file, and download it.
+    - Select your file type, name the file, and download it.
-Finally you can view the tweets and visualize the data.
+    - Then you can view the tweets and visualize the data.